 We sat down with Andrea for a short interview.

 Q: What is your background?
 A: I am Italian, and I studied in Italy and Ireland.
 I then did an internship in Cambridge, where I fell in love with the UK and decided to stay there.
+I’ve been living in London for 6 years now.
+From a professional perspective, my background is sales and business development for international companies.
+In parallel I have worked to help others deliver great presentations.

 The best presentations have three stakes, three reasons “why” they are important:

 The first stake is about you: why is the topic important for you?
 This is the reason you, and not somebody else, is on stage to deliver the presentation.
 The second stake is about your audience: why is it important for them?
 This is the reason why your audience is there to listen to you instead of doing something else.
+This is why they should care about your topic.
+The third stake is about everyone else: why does it truly matter outside of the audience and you?
+What is the impact of your topic on the world?
+If you forget the first stake, then you will not feel engaged.
+If you forget the second stake, then your audience will not be interested.
+If you forget the third stake, then nobody else will care about your presentation.

 “Don’t worry, I’m experienced, I speak at conferences all the time!”
 How many times have we heard that sentence from speakers who never did a TEDx style talk, yet think that, because of experience, they can just wing it?
 For us, it’s not reassuring.
 Quite the opposite, it’s a clear warning sign that the speaker doesn’t really know what is expected of him.
 Here are five warning signs that give you clues that your speaker may not be ready to give a TEDx style talk.